DDT: Use in the 1940s and 1950s

-In 1955, the World Health Organization commenced a program to eradicate malaria in countries with low to moderate transmission rates worldwide, relying largely on DDT for mosquito control and rapid diagnosis and treatment to reduce transmission.
+In 1955, the WHO commenced a program to eradicate malaria in countries with low to moderate transmission rates worldwide, relying largely on DDT for mosquito control and rapid diagnosis and treatment to reduce transmission.
 The program eliminated the disease in "North America, Europe, the former Soviet Union", and in "Taiwan, much of the Caribbean, the Balkans, parts of northern Africa, the northern region of Australia, and a large swath of the South Pacific" and dramatically reduced mortality in Sri Lanka and India.

 However, failure to sustain the program, increasing mosquito tolerance to DDT, and increasing parasite tolerance led to a resurgence.
 In many areas early successes partially or completely reversed, and in some cases rates of transmission increased.
 The program succeeded in eliminating malaria only in areas with "high socio-economic status, well-organized healthcare systems, and relatively less intensive or seasonal malaria transmission".

 DDT was less effective in tropical regions due to the continuous life cycle of mosquitoes and poor infrastructure.
 It was applied in sub-Saharan Africa by various colonial states, but the 'global' WHO eradication program didn't include the region.
 Mortality rates in that area never declined to the same dramatic extent, and now constitute the bulk of malarial deaths worldwide, especially following the disease's resurgence as a result of resistance to drug treatments and the spread of the deadly malarial variant caused by Plasmodium falciparum.
 Eradication was abandoned in 1969 and attention instead focused on controlling and treating the disease.
 Spraying programs (especially using DDT) were curtailed due to concerns over safety and environmental effects, as well as problems in administrative, managerial and financial implementation.
 Efforts shifted from spraying to the use of bednets impregnated with insecticides and other interventions.